Vuze: License change

 Up to version 2.5.0.4, Azureus was distributed under the GNU General Public License (GPL); beginning with the version 3 distribution, the license presented upon installation changed.
 While it still states that the "Azureus Application" is available under the GPL, completing installation requires the user to agree to the terms of the "Vuze Platform," which include restrictions on use, reverse-engineering, and sublicensing.
 As with many similar licenses, the Azureus licence includes a prohibition on use of the software by people "under the age of 18."

 Allegedly, the TOS only applies to the website, vuze.com, and not the software, however the actual TOS include the application as part of the platforms.

 Acquisition by Spigot Inc

 Vuze was acquired by Spigot Inc in December 2010.

-Development hiatus
+Development hiatus and fork

-The pace of development slowed in early 2017. the latest entry in the development blog is dated April 2017 and the latest code change is dated February 2018.
+Maintenance and development of Vuze ground to a halt in early 2017, with no new releases or commits being made since April, featured content becoming inaccessible, and users reporting outdated antivirus definitions.
+The two main developers left the project and focused their efforts on a fork called BiglyBT, which removed Vuze's premium and proprietary features such as DVD burning, gaming promotions, the video-sharing content network, and the installer's advertisements.